javimosch/updateable-node-app/README.md

 - **Versioned Deployments**: The container keeps the last 5 deployments, making it possible to implement rollbacks in the future.
 - **Real-time Logs**: View real-time `stdout` and `stderr` from your application in the web UI.
 - **Basic Authentication**: The web UI is protected by basic authentication.
+- **Environment Variable Management**: Configure and select different sets of environment variables for your application directly from the web UI.
 - **Interactive Upload Script**: An interactive `upload.sh` script to easily package and upload your applications.

 ## How to use